At Banya, spa with 200-degree sauna in Everett, stress just melts away - HeraldNet.com

 “Now we are more focused on the health aspects,” Banya operations manager Angelina Dorosh said.

 Kvass, a traditional fermented rye drink with light carbonation similar to kombucha, is served in pitchers or by the glass.
-A zen area with an illuminated mural of trees has lounge chairs for kicking back with a cup.
+A zen area with an illuminated mural of trees has lounge chairs for kicking back with a cup of kvass.

 The spa helps pay for mission trips for members of Full Gospel Mission.